-As noted above, the primary objective of the Planning Process was to reach as much consensus as possible on issues related to EE Plans before Program Administrator filings with the Commission for approval in fall 2016, as well as attain early input from stakeholders on preliminary EE Plans.
+The primary objective of the Planning Process was to reach as much consensus as possible on issues related to EE Plans before Program Administrator filings with the Commission for approval in fall 2016.
+The goal was to reach consensus on a variety of issues in order to minimize litigation during the EE Plan dockets.